gdykeman/ansible-arcade/README.md

 # Challenges
 There are a total of five challenges that need to be solved in order to complete the Ansible Arcade.

-Each Ansible Playbook has already been created:
+Five Ansible Playbooks has already been created:
 - linux.yaml
 - windows.yaml
 - net-l2.yaml
 - net-l3.yaml
 - facts.yaml

+The objective is to identify the parameters that need to be fixed, added, and or deleted in order to complete the challenge.

 # Sponsored by